-The whole API section of the documentation is generated from the inlined docstrings.
-It requires the Google Python docstrings format.
+The API section of the documentation is generated from the inlined docstrings.
+It requires the Google Python docstrings format minus the type description on the list of arguments since those are defined in the type annotations.
 It looks like this:

-def func(arg1, arg2): """One-line summary.
+def func(arg1: str, arg2: int) -> bool: """One-line summary.
 Extended description of function.
-Args: arg1 (int): Description of arg1.
-This can be a multi-line description, no problem. arg2 (str): Description of arg2.
-Returns: bool: Description of return value """ return True
+Args: arg1: Description of arg1.
+This can be a multi-line description, no problem. arg2: Description of arg2.
+Returns: Description of return value """ return True

 The first line of the commit message have a one-line summary of the change.
 This needs to mention the class, function, or module where relevant changes happen.
 If there’s an associated issue number, make reference to it.
 If it is a “fixup” commit, make reference to it.
 Some examples for changes:

 TheClassName.enable: fix for firmware older than Y (#98)